ClearingHouse/ClearingHouse/README.md

 first.

 Open orders expire after they have been open for a user‐specified number of blocks.
-Order Matches waiting for Bitcoin payments expire as soon as one of the constituent orders expires.
-Upon the expiration of all orders and order matches, the escrowed funds are returned to the parties that originally had them.
+When an order expires, all escrowed funds are returned to the parties that originally had them.

+Order Matches waiting for Bitcoin payments expire after ten blocks; the constituent orders are replenished.

 In general, there can be no such thing as a fake order, because the assets that each party is offering are stored in escrow.
 However, it is impossible to escrow bitcoins, so those attempting to buy bitcoins may ask that only orders which pay a fee in bitcoins to Bitcoin miners be matched to their own.
 On the other hand, when creating an order to sell bitcoins, a user may pay whatever fee he likes.
+Partial orders pay partial fees.

-Payments of bitcoins to close order matches waiting for bitcoins are done with the a **btcpay** message, which stores in its `OP_RETURN` output only the transaction hashes which compose the Order Match which it fulfils.
+Payments of bitcoins to close order matches waiting for bitcoins are done with the a **BTCpay** message, which stores in its data field only the string concatenation of the transaction hashes which compose the Order Match which it fulfils.

 ### Issue

 Assets are issued with the **issuance** message type: the user picks a name and a quantity, and the protocol credits his address accordingly.
-The Asset ID must either be unique or be one previously issued by the same address.
+The asset name must either be unique or be one previously issued by the same address.
 When re‐issuing an asset, that is, issuing more of an already‐issued asset, the divisibilities and the issuing address must match.

-Asset names are strings of uppercase ASCII characters that, when encoded as a decimal integer, are greater than 26^3 and less than or equal to 256^8: all asset names, other than ‘BTC’ and ‘XCP’ must be at least four letters long.
-Asset names are stored as eight‐byte unsigned integers in the `OP_RETURN`` field.

-Assets may be either divisible or indivisible, and divisible assets are divisible to eight decimal places.

 The rights to issue assets under a given name may be transferred to any other address.

-A transaction which constitutes such a transfer must not itself issue any more of that asset.
-Otherwise, issuances of zero quantity are interpreted as locking, irreversibly, the issuance of the asset in question, and guaranteeing its holders against its inflation.
+Assets may be locked irreversibly against the issuance of further quantities and guaranteeing its holders against its inflation.
+To lock an asset, set the description to ‘LOCK’ (case‐insensitive).

 ### Broadcast